When Therapy Is Asked to Fix Children

 Children’s distress can often be understood in similar ways.

 Listening through an ecological lens does not deny difficulty or minimise suffering.
-It simply widens the frame, allowing distress to be seen as meaningful rather than defective.
+It widens the frame, allowing distress to be seen as meaningful rather than defective.

-Reimagining the role of therapy
+Reimagining the Role of Therapy

 When therapy is asked to make children easier, quieter, or more compliant, it can unintentionally mirror the pressures children are already carrying.